BAHUBALISID/Kol/README.md

 ## <a id="How To Use"></a>📜 » How To Use
 1. Install Python (3.10+) and add it to PATH.
-2. Download and extract latest Nebula version.
+2. Download and extract latest KOL version.
 3. Install requirements → open the cmd and go in Nebula folder then run `pip install -r requirements.txt`.
 4. Config the `config.py` if you want.
 5. Run `main.py` in the cmd → `python main.py`.